clarivate/affiliation_collaboration_analysis/README.md

 - The script stops when the query exceeds the configured 100,000-record maximum.
 - A workbook may still be created when records are retrieved but no matching authors are found.
 This can help troubleshoot organization-name or address-matching issues.
 - API behavior, entitlements, and available fields depend on the user's Web of Science subscription and API access.

+## License

+The source code in this repository is available under the [MIT License](LICENSE).

+The MIT License applies to the repository's source code only.
+Access to the Web of Science Expanded API and use of Web of Science data remain subject to Clarivate's applicable subscription terms, API terms, and institutional entitlements.